 My parents are my biggest role models

-My mom always taught me, that It doesn't matter how much you earn but much you save that make a difference.
+My mom always taught me, that It doesn't matter how much you make but how much you save that make a difference.

-My father on the other hand, bought some residential and farm lands and told me that these investments will eventually grow in value over time.
+While, my father bought some residential and farm lands.
+He told me that these investments will eventually grow in value over time.

-Most's parents, just like mine, will tell you - Go to school and finish college so that you’ll have a good paying job.
+However, most parents, just like mine, will tell you - Go to school and finish college so that you’ll have a good paying job.
+I've already learned a lot from them but there is still something missing.

-The answer is a big NO. In fact, you don’t even need to finish school to achieve financial freedom.
+The answer is a big NO. In fact, you don’t even need to finish higher education to achieve financial freedom.

 Yup!
 You heard it right.
 School will not make you rich and I’m sure this is not the first time you heard about it.